Gander International Airport: Transatlantic refueling stop

+Aircraft testing

+The airport has been used historically as a testing site for the testing and development of many aircraft.
+The use of the airport for crosswind testing, in particular, has led to it being the airport of choice in recent years.

+Concorde used the airport in 1974 to test Transatlantic flight capabilities.
+Passengers were selected from the town population to fly to England and France on test flights, and experience supersonic flight.
+In September 1975, Concorde G-BOAC made two return trips to Gander in one day, becoming the first aircraft to make four transatlantic crossings in a single day.

+Gander became the first Canadian airport at which a Boeing 787 Dreamliner landed at, as Boeing used Gander for crosswind testing on the 787-8 in 2011.
+In 2018, the 787-10 used the airport for crosswind testing as well.

+The Bombardier C Series, now known as the Airbus A220, used the airport for testing in 2016.

 Gander International Airport Authority

 The Gander International Airport Authority (GIAA; Autorité aéroportuaire de Gander) was formed in 1996 by the Government of Canada, which was divesting its direct control of airports across the country to similar operating agencies.
 Previously, Gander was operated by the Government of Newfoundland from 1938 to 1942 and 1945 to 1949 before transferring to the Government of Canada when Newfoundland became a province.
 Its mission is to operate the airport in a self-sufficient fashion.
 It receives its revenues from landing fees on airlines, departure fees on passengers, parking revenues and facility rentals.
 The revenues are used for operating and capital expenses.

 The GIAA only operates the civil airport and does not oversee the nearby Gander (James Paton Memorial Regional Health Centre) Heliport nor CFB Gander.